How to Create a Gallery Wall in Your Indian Home, Step by Step

 What's the easiest gallery wall layout for a beginner?

-spacing, consistent alignment.
+The grid layout is the easiest - same frame size, equal spacing, consistent alignment.
 Buy three or four prints of the same size in

 matching frames, space them 5-8cm apart in a horizontal row, and hang them all